Modes of Transportation – On a Bicycle

 - The first to come to a complete stop has the right of way, regardless of whether it is a cyclist, motorcyclist, motorist or heavy vehicle driver.

-- If a pedestrian enters the intersection, the cyclist must stop and let the pedestrian go by.
+- If a pedestrian enters the intersection or clearly indicates the intention to do so, the cyclist must stop and let the pedestrian go by.

 At intersections controlled by traffic lights